 Back at Hyde Park we returned to the concert to catch Pink Floyd's set which comprised of Let There Be More Light, Set The Controls For The Heart Of The Sun, A Saucerful Of Secrets and Interstellar Overdrive.
 Drifting in and out of oblivion not helped at all by the psychedelic music on stage we eventually got our heads together enough to go back stage again.
 The rest of the crowd were there including Carla and Magdalen who were repeatedly singing "deboreedeb tell her that I said ee ed, deboreedeb tell her that I said" which was a twist on the words of a Tyrannosaurus Rex's big song Deborah mixed with Magdalen's tell him I said.
 There were only a few thousand people in the audience so it was pretty easy to come and go backstage.
 Besides, we knew half the people there in any case.
 Earlier, before he went on stage we'd talked to the folk troubadour Roy Harper for a while.
 We always seemed to be popping up in the same places and Roy knew all of us by name.
 We said our quick second hello to him and moved on to Roger Waters, the main stay of Pink Floyd.
 JC had met him several times before and I'd met him maybe twice.
-Roger was of the same ilk as us, an intellectual thinker with a good sense of humour who appreciated the more positive aspects of drug taking.
+Roger was of the same ilk as us, an intellectual thinker with a good sense of humour who appreciated, even if only in his own mind the more positive aspects of drug taking.
 He wasn't into drugs like we were though.
 I think he did speed and lightweight stuff like that but I don't think he'd ever taken acid or morphine.
-The rest of us had all had our moments of going over the top which was never too hard to do if you were a fresh faced kid growing up' and who just happens to be in the right place at the right time in the middle of a social revolution.
+The rest of us had all had our moments of going over the top which was never too hard to do if you were a fresh faced kid growing up and who just happens to be in the right place at the right time in the middle of a social revolution.
 The 29th of June 1968 at Hyde Park was one such time and place.

 We stuck around for the after show entertainment which was more a case of whatever you could find to drink and whatever pills happened to be going than the lavish after show parties of today.
 The stage was being packed away and the bands said their farewells, so with a few hours to kill before getting the train back to Newport we decided to go swimming in the lake that runs through Hyde Park, The Serpentine.
 I don't know so much about swimming but none of us were in a suitable state to walk let alone swim.
 Nonetheless, skinny dipping was the order of the day and whilst I stayed on the bank with Carla the others took the plunge.
 Nobody went far out and none deeper than their wastes except Steve, who full of speed and whatever else had given him a false sense of self achievement went right out towards the middle.
 He was about a hundred feet out when he started shouting and waving his hands.